Table of Contents

-Starting a transport business can be as simple as signing up to a ride-hailing app like Uber and starting to pick up customers.
+Starting a transport business can be as simple as signing up to a ride-hailing app like Uber and starting to pick up customers that often find movers or transport companies to move their goods from one place to another.
 Others prefer to operate in a truly freelance capacity, building their business from the ground up with a unique space in the market.
 Whatever your aims, starting a transport business is a lot simpler than you might imagine.

 #1 Find your niche